Easy Japanese Ginger Salad Dressing (5 Minutes)

 Recipe Notes

-Make Ahead: Transfer salad dressing to a sealed container.
-Keep in the fridge for up to 2 weeks.
+4. Make Ahead: Transfer salad dressing to a sealed container.
+Keep in the fridge for 4-5 days.
 Shake well before using.
 If it thickens up in the fridge, add a splash of water or oil, then shake.

 Nutrition values are estimates and do not include optional add ins.
 They are based on a 2 tablespoon serving which is typical for salad dressing (although restaurants serve more than this).
 For a simple cucumber salad, I find 1 – 1 1/2 tbsp per serving of dressing is sufficient.